discretize/discretize-guides/guides/cc-distribution/index.md

 title: 'CC Distribution'
 date: '2020-03-17'
 image: './images/preview.jpg'
-description: 'Learn how to contribute your share of cc to break enormous breakbars.'
+description: 'Learn how to contribute your share of cc to break enormous break bars.'
 ---

 <Grid>